James I of Scotland: Aftermath

-The assassins had achieved their priority in killing the king, but the queen — although wounded — had escaped.
+The assassins had achieved their priority in killing the king, but the queen, although wounded, had escaped.
 Importantly, the six-year-old prince, now King James II, had been safeguarded from Atholl's control by the removal of the earl's associate, John Spens, from his role as James's custodian.
 Spens vanished from the records following the regicide but the re-allocation of his positions and lands immediately following the murder indicate his part in the plot.
 Yet, in the chaos following the murder, it appeared that the queen's attempt to position herself as regent was not guaranteed.
 No surviving documentation exists that suggests that there was any general feeling of horror or condemnation aimed at the murderers.
-Possibly had the botched attempt at killing the queen succeeded and had Atholl taken control of the young king his attempted coup might have succeeded.
-The queen's small group of loyal supporters including the Earl of Angus and William Crichton ensured her continued hold of James.
-This in itself greatly reinforced her situation but Atholl still had followers.
+However, had the attempt on the queen’s life also succeeded, and had Atholl then taken control of the young king, his coup might have succeeded.
+The queen's small group of loyal supporters, which included the Earl of Angus and William Crichton, ensured her continued hold of James.
+This itself greatly reinforced her position, but Atholl still had followers.
 By the first week of March, neither side seemed to have the ascendancy and the Bishop of Urbino, the pope's envoy, called for the council to pursue a peaceful outcome.